Herbert-Wong25/Analysis_of_Bacterial_Collective_Dynamics/README.md

 ### Part A & B: Image Processing (FIJI/ImageJ Macros)

-These scripts handle the transition from raw microscopy frames to clean, binary masks ready for tracking.
+These scripts handle the transition from raw microscopy frames to clean, binary masks ready for tracking (i.e., A. Segmentation -> B. Tracking).

 * **Phase 1: Mathematical Foundation (`01_calc_nematic_order_single.ijm`)**
 Implemented the Nematic Order Parameter ($S_r$) formula derived from Basaran (2022).
 It calculates the alignment of bacteria relative to the colony center using polar coordinates.